Alice Cooper: 2020s

 In April 2025, it was announced that Cooper had reunited with Michael Bruce, Dennis Dunaway and Neal Smith for a new album, titled The Revenge of Alice Cooper, making it the first since 1973's Muscle of Love to be released under the Alice Cooper band rather than as a solo album.
-It was released on July 25, 2025 and also includes never-before-released tracks by their original guitarist Glen Buxton.
+It was released on July 25, 2025, and also includes never-before-released tracks by their original guitarist Glen Buxton.

+In 2026, Cooper started performing with illusionist Criss Angel at Planet Hollywood for a set list named "Welcome to Our Nightmare".

+Cooper is set to release his memoir Devil on My Shoulder: A Memoir on October 6, 2026.

 Artistry

 During an interview for the program Entertainment USA in 1986, Cooper told interviewer Jonathan King that the Yardbirds were his favorite band of all time.
 Cooper had as far back as 1969 said that it was music from the mid-sixties, and particularly from British bands the Beatles, the Who, and the Rolling Stones, as well as the Yardbirds, that had the greatest influence on him.
 Cooper later paid homage to the Who by singing "I'm a Boy" for A Celebration: The Music of Pete Townshend and The Who in 1994 at Carnegie Hall in New York, and performing a cover version of "My Generation" on the Brutal Planet tour of 2000.
 During an interview with Ozzy Osbourne from radio program Nights with Alice Cooper on May 22, 2007, Cooper again affirmed his debt of gratitude to these bands, and to the Beatles in particular.
 During their discussion, Cooper and Osbourne bemoaned the often inferior quality of songwriting coming from contemporary rock artists.
 Cooper stated that in his opinion the cause of the problem was that certain modern bands "had forgotten to listen to the Beatles".

 Arthur Brown was a major influence on Cooper.
 During live performances and in the promotional video, Brown performed the 1968 song "Fire" wearing black and white makeup (corpse paint) and a burning headpiece.

 On seeing shock rock pioneer Arthur Brown performing his US number two hit "Fire" in 1968, Cooper states, "Can you imagine the young Alice Cooper watching that with all his make-up and hellish performance?
 It was like all my Halloweens came at once!"
 A 2014 article on Alice Cooper in The Guardian mentioned Arthur Brown and his flaming helmet, "British rock always was more theatrical than its US counterpart.
 Often this involved destruction or macabre gimmickry", with Cooper responding, "That's why most people thought we were British at first."